Skip to content

 At Stretch the Noodle, the chef hand stretches and pulls noodles for bowls of beef soup or stir fries, fragrant with five spice.

 Let’s say you had Chinese food for lunch (maybe the braised pork belly at Chin’s Kitchen, or a family-style feast at Shandong).
 Why not follow it up with Indian food for dinner?
-Try Bollywood Theater for robust flavors and eye-popping colors.
-For vegan diners, The Sudra has been serving up delicious plant-based cuisine since 2013 (and hey — turns out it’s delicious for non-vegan diners too).
+Try Bollywood Theater for robust flavors and eye-popping colors, or pay a visit to Siri Indian Cuisine for authentic fare made with fresh, high-quality ingredients.

 Top-Notch Indian Spots